mhfowler/westbeth-blog/README.md

 - create a .html file templates/pages for every page of your site
 - create layouts in templates/layouts which your pages use
 - write css in /static
+- whenever you want to see changes you made to the html of pages, run build.sh
-- after you run build.sh, the url to see your pages is the relative path to your page from the templates/pages directory
+- after you run build.sh, the url to see a page is the relative path to the page from the templates/pages directory